ksu-cs-textbooks/cis526/content/02-http/01-introduction.md

 This HTTP request-response pattern is at the core of how all web applications communicate.
 Even those that use websockets begin with an HTTP request.

 {{% notice info %}}
-The HTTP standard, along with many other web technologies, is maintained by the [World-Wide-Web Consortium](https://www.w3.org/) (abbrivated W3C), stakeholders who create and maintain web standards.
+The HTTP standard, along with many other web technologies, is maintained by the [World-Wide-Web Consortium](https://www.w3.org/) (abbreviated W3C), stakeholders who create and maintain web standards.
 The full description of the Hyper-Text Transfer Protocol can be found here [w3c's protocols page](https://www.w3.org/Protocols/).
 {{% /notice %}}